fffergal/pillory/README.md

 * No config file support.
 * No comments to ignore rules.
 * Not fast.
-* Must import modules.
-Doesn't work well with frameworks like Django that require special setup for things like settings before importing.
 * Globs have to be relative to the current directory.
 * No further explanations for the errors.
 * No pretty error handling, just tracebacks.